enthussb/RestAPI/README.md

 # RestAPI
-RestAPI to catch a JSON response and store in MySQL and vice versa.
+RestAPI to catch a JSON response and store in MySQL database or retrieve data from MySQL database in JSON format.